FxMorin/MoreCulling/README.md

 </div>

 ## More Info
-Feel free to contribute to the project!
+Feel free to contribute to the project.
+Make sure to star the project to help out!

 I'm also fine if you use this mod in your modpacks

 ### My other optimization/bugfix mods: